IBM/build-blockchain-insurance-app/README.md

 ## Step 1.
 Create IBM Cloud services

 * Create the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/catalog/infrastructure/containers-kubernetes).
 You can find the service in the `Catalog`.
-Note that the gif shows creating a free cluster, <b>but for this code pattern, we need to use the 32CPU, 32GB RAM cluster.</b>.
+Note that <b>for this code pattern, we need to use the 32CPU, 32GB RAM cluster.</b>

 * Once you reach the <b> create a new cluster page </b> you will need to do the following:
   - Choose <b>standard</b> cluster type